ReproductiveEndocrinologyMetabolism/Endo.R/README.md

 Perform Mann-Whitney test (non-parametric, unpaired) on baseline samples cell type nuclei proportions and Wilcoxon signed-rank test (non-parametric, paired) between PCOS and treatment samples cell type nuclei proportions.
 The script will output tables and plots showing the p-value and adjusted p-value.

 ### 14. Folder of additional scripts for visualisation
 A collection of scripts to explore and visualise generated data.
+This includes generating dotplot of specific genes across all subclusters, plotting gene markers and proportions of major cell types and visualisation of all subcluster with gene markers and QC measurments.

 # Stereo-seq of endometrium
 ## Project directory